HiveDesk

 The Fair Labor Standards Act (FLSA) defines which roles are eligible for overtime pay in the US.
 In general, most managerial and executive roles are exempt from overtime payment.
 Most creative and professional positions are also exempt.

 Overtime pay for non-exempt roles is 150% of the base hourly pay.
+The salary threshold for executive, administrative, and professional (EAP) overtime exemptions is $684/week ($35,568/year).
 All contractors or part-time employees are generally entitled to overtime pay.

 Payroll and Taxes in the US